spaik11/what-i-learned-in-week-2/README.md

 ---
 ### CSS Boxes
-There's an image of four red boxes with different borders around them.
+There's an image of four red boxes with different borders around them that we have to replicate.
 It was challenging at first but adjusting the `background-clip` and adjusting the `padding` did the trick.

 ---
 ### Human Resource Machine (HRM) & CSS Diner